How to choose flattering swimwear

 You're likely to have very good legs, show them off with a high leg line.

-Choose wider shoulder straps, thin straps will make the shoulders
+Choose wider shoulder straps to balance the figure, thin straps will make the shoulders

 look wider still.